ipatch/dotfiles/README.md

 <details>
 <summary><strong>TODOs completed</strong></summary>

+- [x] #arch #emojis some how my key binding for launching my emoji picker emote NO LONGER WORKS!!!!!
 - [x] #arch enable inteliommu as a grub boot line param
 - [x] #treesitter, how to add a commentstring for a specific file ie. `polybar.ini`
 - [x] **Q** does changing path to open buffers within a saved session file find new buffers with **old** neovim configuration files